A bridge of hope to inmates and their families during and after incarceration

-Inmates in jail or prison receive regular visits, correspondence, Bibles, reading glasses, stamped envelopes, and other practical help from staff and volunteers from The City Mission.
+Inmates in jail or prison receive regular visits, correspondence, Bibles and Christian literature, reading glasses, stamped envelopes, and other practical help from staff and volunteers from The City Mission.
 Their families also receive emotional support and guidance as they deal with having a loved one incarcerated and during the transition period after release.

-If you are an inmate, ex-offender, or know someone who would like more info, call the number or use the form below.
+If you are an inmate, ex-offender, or know someone who would like more info, call or email the contact information listed below.

 - Cuyahoga County Jail chapel services

 - Possible alternative sentencing into our Crossroads Men’s Crisis Center or Laura’s Home Women’s Crisis Center